Sheep nutritional requirements when grazing stubble

 Measuring the value of stubble

 The feed value of stubble can be measured with a feed test.
-This is the only way to determine metabolisable energy and protein content.
-It can be difficult to measure accurately due to variability across paddocks.
+This is the only way to determine energy and protein content.
+It can be difficult to sample and measure accurately due to variability across paddocks and being able to get a sample of what animals are eating.

 Timing of grazing

-The best time to start grazing stubble is immediately after harvest.
-The quality decreases with time.
+The best time to start grazing stubble is immediately after harvest as the quality decreases with time.

-As a general guide, stock should be removed after six weeks.
-This, however, depends on a number of factors, including the season, paddock size and stocking density.
+As a general guide, stock should be removed after 6 weeks.
+This, however, depends on a number of factors, including the season, paddock size, and stocking density.

 Stock should be removed once grain and green shoots fall below 40 kg per hectare (or 4 g per square metre).

-At least 50 per cent ground cover must be maintained to minimise the risk of wind erosion of the soil; 70 per cent ground cover will minimise the risk of water erosion.
+At least 50% ground cover must be maintained to minimise the risk of wind erosion of the soil and 70% ground cover will minimise the risk of water erosion.

-Stock should also be removed immediately if animals are not maintaining weight.
+Stock should also be removed immediately if animals are not maintaining weight unless supplements are provided.

-A stock containment area can be useful used to protect soil and pastures resources during adverse seasons.
+A stock containment area (SCA) can be used to protect soil and pasture resources during adverse seasons.
+Find out more at Feeding Livestock.

 Licks and supplements

-Stubble that lacks adequate nutrition can be supplemented by pellets or grain.
+Stubble that lacks adequate energy and/or protein can be supplemented by pellets or grain.

 Calcium